zswizzle00/OpenCTI/README.md

 - Internet connection
 - At least 4GB of RAM
 - At least 20GB of free disk space
+- Docker Compose V2 or higher (the script will automatically upgrade if needed)

 ## Quick Start